nikitinste/iOS-Learning-Apps/Sstoks/README.md

+# Sstoks
-## A simple application for monitoring the value of the most popular stocks based on the IEX API
+A simple application for monitoring the value of the most popular stocks based on the IEX API